 And once you do find something that you actually enjoy, then you can take the necessary steps to transform that work into something you can do while traveling and/or living overseas.

 That’s how you turn travel into an actual lifestyle and I urge you not to be fooled by those who claim otherwise.

-Any thoughts?
+Any thoughts on a 40-hour workweek?
 Does the idea of working a few hours per week appeal to you?
 Or are you perfectly happy to work hard for your money as well?